alefesouza/al-browser-uwp/README.md

 Al Browser
 =======

-This is a simples browser for Universal Windows Platform in C#.
+This is a simple browser for Universal Windows Platform in C#.

 I developed it initially to earn points in Microsoft TechRewards, in a challenge to develop my own browser.